hieunba/TeXLive-2017/README.md

 ## Why should you use it?

-If you work with Latex documents, this is useful to compile your document independent of OS and without the need to install anything.
+If you work with Latex documents, this is useful to compile your document **independent of OS and without the need to install anything**.
 It contains all the compilers: **pdflatex**, **xelatex** and **lualatex**.

 ## How to run this image/ How do you use it ?

-After you are done with the pull, mount the directory present in host operating system containing your .tex files into docker image like this:
+After you are done with the pull, mount the directory present in your host operating system containing .tex files into docker image like this:

 `docker run -it -v /c/Users/username/Folder_with_tex:/home -w /home sumdoc/texlive-2017 bin/bash`

 You will now have access to the terminal.
-Your working dir is `/home` where you will see the .tex files.
+Your working dir will be `/home` where you will see the .tex files.

 Now run:
 `pdflatex -shell-escape -synctex=1 -interaction=nonstopmode yourtex.tex` and see your **yourtex.tex** file getting compiled.